Decorative image for blog on security and compliance

 Source: 2024 PHP Landscape Report

-PHP Security Trends Segmented by Team
+Trends in PHP Security Segmented by Team

 We then segmented our results by job responsibilities and PHP version to get a better understanding of the overall security confidence within various respondent groups.